Cancajanag

 Cancajanag is located within the municipal boundary of Dagami in the province of Leyte, on the island of Leyte, Region VIII, of the Philippines.
-It is located within the baranggays of Bouglayor and San Agustin.
+It is located within the barangays of Bouglayor and San Agustin.

 Physical features

 Cancajanag is classified by Philippine volcanologists as a potentially active dome complex volcano with an elevation of 900 meters and a base diameter of 4 kilometres.
 It is one of the 18 volcanoes in the province.